 Particular importance is attached to suitability, that is, personal characteristics required to perform the duties and responsibilities at hand, to cooperate with other members of staff, and to contribute to the development of Örebro University’s operations.
 The person we are looking for has good interpersonal and cooperative skills, power of initiative, an interest in development efforts, and the aim set for a career within academia.

 Good communicative skills in English, both in speech and writing, are mandatory.
-Since the candidate must be able to perform administrative and pedagogical tasks that require understanding and use of the Swedish language.
-We expect a successful candidate to be able to communicate in Swedish, both in speech and writing, within two years.
+The applicant must be able to perform administrative and pedagogical tasks, which require understanding and use of the Swedish language.
+We expect a successful applicant to be able to communicate in Swedish, both in speech and writing, within two years.

-The position is a full-time, permanent post.
-The salary depends on the successful candidate’s qualifications and experience.
-Positions announced at Örebro University are, where appropriate, subject to a trial period.
+This is a permanent full-time position.
+At Örebro University, salary depends on the successful candidate’s qualifications and experience.

 At Örebro University, we expect each member of staff to be open to development and change; take responsibility for their work and performance; demonstrate a keen interest in collaboration and contribute to development; as well as show respect for others by adopting a constructive and professional approach.